rcarver/config/doc/GETTING_STARTED.md

 * [CLUSTER](CLUSTER.md) Learn about how clusters group nodes and configure blueprints.
 * [NODE](NODE.md) Learn about managing and configuring nodes.
+* [WORKFLOW](WORKFLOW.md) Learn how to write, test and execute changes to your configuration.

+Get details on configuration.

 * [HUB](HUB.md) Learn about managing a hub and configuring a few centralized aspects of Config.

-Get details on configuration.

 * [GIT](GIT.md) Details about how git is used and configured.
 For example, how did Config know where the data repo lives?
 * [GITHUB](GITHUB.md) Tips and techniques for storing Config repos at